kren-ai-lab/silk-route/README.md

 - [x] Add example for blast aligment in examples
 - [x] Polish the othe API example notebook
 - [x] Add examples to the main README

+# Future Features
+- [ ] Make a GUI for the config files

 # Aknowledgements
 Some of the code is based on the [Uniprot API](https://www.uniprot.org/help/api) and the [Uniprot ID mapping](https://www.uniprot.org/help/id_mapping) service.